fourks/zxnext_pawn_demo/README.md

 difficult to read.

 **Tip:** For convenience, you can also run the included batch file **run_zesarux.bat**.
-Make sure zesarux.exe is in your PATH or modify the batch file to point out where zesarux.exe is located.
+Make sure zesarux.exe is in your PATH or set the ZESARUX_HOME environment variable to the directory where it is located.
 You still need to manually copy the contents of the pawndemo folder to
-<zesarux>/extras/media/spectrum/esxdos_handler/0.8.6_TBBLUE before running the
+<zesarux>/extras/media/spectrum/esxdos_handler/0.8.6_TBBLUE before running
-batch file.
+the batch file.

 ## License

 This software is licensed under the terms of the MIT license.

 Text and graphics are copyright (C) 1985-1987 by Magnetic Scrolls Ltd.

+The FZX proportional font driver is copyright (C) 2013 by Andrew Owen and Einar Saukas.

 Music track "heroquesters" is copyright (C) 2004 by Nik-O (Oleg Nikitin).